-This Prospectus is valid for twelve months until 25 November 2021.
-For the avoidance of doubt, the Issuer shall have no obligation to supplement this Prospectus after the end of the offer or admission to trading of the Bonds.
+This Prospectus is valid for twelve months until 26 April 2022.
+For the avoidance of doubt, the Issuer shall have no obligation to supplement this Prospectus, in the event of significant new factors, material mistakes or material inaccuracies, after the end of the offer or admission to trading of the Bonds.